benjypng/logseq-powerblocks-plugin/README.md

 - `<%IFDATE:tomorrow%>`
   Block containing this syntax will only be added if the date mentioned in the block matches the current date.

+- `<%IFDATEOFMONTH:15%>`
+  Block containing this syntax will only be added if the date mentioned in the block matches the current date of every month.

 ### AND / OR Conditions

 You can use AND OR conditions with the above conditional syntaxes.
 Below are some examples on how you can use it.